Investor Relations

 Equity Residential’s Sustainability Program actively manages environmental impacts and climate-related risks and opportunities through optimized, financially responsible capital investments and technologies.
 We methodically focus on energy, water and emission to advance the Program’s policies, targets, and resilience outcomes.
 Together our Program drives long-term asset value, responsibly manages risk, and engages our communities, residents, employees and shareholders as part of our broader ESG strategy, and commitment to good corporate citizenship and maximizing investment performance.

-Vendor Sustainability Policy
+Supply Chain and Vendor Policy

 Health and Safety